 - Consumption rates: LDPE plastic is the most common type of plastic used by UK manufacturers at 19.3%.
 Though these types of plastic bags disintegrate more quickly than HDPE plastic bags, they are also more expensive to make so are not the bag of choice by most retail companies.

 - Pollution: Things like plastic bags pollute our oceans and other wild habitats, posing threats to wildlife.
-It is estimated that hundreds of leatherback turtles die because they swallow plastic trash.
+It is estimated that 52% of the world’s turtles have eaten plastic trash.

 Where you’ll find plastic #4 in your home